China conducts combat readiness patrol as U.S. lawmakers visit Taiwan | Law-Order

 Taiwan's presidential office declined to comment.
 The American Institute in Taiwan, the de facto U.S. embassy in the absence of formal diplomatic ties, did not immediately respond to a request for comment.
 China's defence ministry said in a statement that members of the U.S. Congress had arrived in Taiwan by military plane.

 "We firmly oppose and strongly condemn this," it said.
-U.S. Congressional delegations frequently use military aircraft, like the C-32, to make foreign trips, including past visits to Taiwan.
+In Washington, the Pentagon said it was not uncommon for congressional delegations to be transported in military aircraft.

+Pentagon spokesman John Kirby did not provide details on who was on the flight, but said this was the second such congressional trip to Taiwan this year.
+"It's not unusual," Kirby said.

 The Chinese military said the patrol was a test of its ability to operate across multiple forces.
 China has not ruled out using force to bring Taiwan under its control, despite the island's claim that it is an independent country that will defend its freedom and democracy.